Begin Main Content Area

 This document is intended to provide guidance to those local education agencies (LEA) that have been selected to receive a civil rights compliance review as they gather their compliance plan documentation.
 Procedural instructions are provided, as well as descriptions of the types of documentation that LEAs should provide for the review.

-1. Complete all applicable forms, including the lengthy compliance plan, sent to you by PDE’s civil rights on-site reviewer.
-Electronically send the completed compliance plan to Cynthia Gross, PDE’s civil rights on-site reviewer, at cygross@pa.gov at least 10 working days prior to the review.
+1. Complete all applicable forms, including the lengthy compliance plan, emailed to you by Cynthia Gross, PDE's civil rights on-site reviewer.
+Electronically return the completed compliance plan to Cynthia Gross at cygross@pa.gov at least 10 working days prior to the review.
 This will allow time for the responses to be reviewed by Pennsylvania Department of Education (PDE) prior to the visit.
 If there are questions, the responses will be highlighted and returned to the subrecipient electronically.
 The areas in question will be discussed further during the review.
+Please do not send any physical documents.

-3. Collect documentation to substantiate compliance.
-Documentation should be compiled in five folders.
-These are:
+2. Collect documentation to substantiate compliance.
+Documentation should be compiled into electronic folders following the order of the compliance plan document.

 Section A: Administration